-You can file a bankruptcy case as a single person.
-You can file with your spouse, if you’re married.
-Or you can file as an individual, even if you’re married.
-There are strategic reasons why you might want to do one over the other, which we’ll explore below.
+It's probably no surprise that you can file a bankruptcy case as a single person, but you can also file with your spouse if you are married.
+You can also file as an individual, even if you’re married.
+There are strategic reasons for each option.

-Your decision to file might have more to do with where you live and what property you and your spouse own that who owes what debt.
-But to determine your best course of action and whether to file if you spouse doesn't want to, you have to look at the overall debt and asset picture for both of you.
+Your decision to file for bankruptcy might have more to do with where you live and what property you and your spouse own than it does with who owes what debt.
+To determine your best course of action and whether to file if your spouse doesn't want to, you have to look at the household's overall debt-and-asset picture for both of you.

-As we look at these issues, the principles may be easier to grasp if we use examples.
-Consider Mark and Ellen, who live in Texas, a community property state.
-They both have credit card and medical debt in their own names.
-They have a joint credit card with First Bank.
-They also jointly own their home and both signed the mortgage.
+Consider a hypothetical married couple, Mark and Ellen, who resides in Texas—a community property state.
+They both have a credit card and medical debt in their own names.
+They have a joint credit card with a bank.
+They also jointly own their home, and both signed the mortgage.
 In addition, they each separately purchased and financed a car during the marriage.

 Who Owns the Property?